Izzy has been an online writer for over nine years. Her articles often focus on planting and gardening exotic plant species.

 California lilacs benefit from mulching or adding fertilizer around their root area in spring, just as the new growth is starting.
 Take care not to allow mulch to touch the stem.

-Generally speaking, the evergreens do not need nor want pruning, but you can tidy the bush up by cutting back the flowering stems after they have finished flowering, by up to half their length.
+Pruning is entirely dependent on when your ceanothus flowers and whether it is deciduous or not.
+Generally speaking, the evergreens do not need nor want pruning.
+However, you can tidy the bush up by cutting back the flowering stems (up to half their length) after they have finished flowering.
 Take care not to cut back any new growth as those will be forming the next show of flowers.

 Deciduous ceanothus, on the other hand, prefer a heavy pruning, but not in their first year or two when they are still settling in.

 - It is evergreen, hardy and grows happily in USDA zones 7–10.

 - Sun loving, it can also tolerate partial shade.

 - Best of all, it attracts butterflies and bees into your garden.

-Marie Simon New Jersey Tea Shrub - Ceanothus - NEW!
+Marie Simon New Jersey Tea Shrub

 - Shipped in a 4" pot, this beautiful pink ceanothus is hardy in USDA zones 4–9.